blackstork-io/fabric/README.md

 Use "fabric [command] --help" for more information about a command.
 ```

-# Templates

-You can find free Fabric templates in [Fabric Templates](https://github.com/blackstork-io/fabric-templates) repository.

 # Documentation

-Visit [https://blackstork.io/fabric/docs/](https://blackstork.io/fabric/docs/) for full documentation.
+Visit [https://blackstork.io/fabric/docs/](https://blackstork.io/fabric/docs/) to see full documentation for Fabric.

 # Security

-If you suspect any vulnerabilities within Fabric, please promptly report them using GitHub's [security advisory reporting](https://github.com/blackstork-io/fabric/security/advisories/new).
-We treat every report with the utmost seriousness and commit to conducting a thorough investigation.
+If you suspect any vulnerabilities within Fabric, please report them using GitHub's [security
+advisory reporting](https://github.com/blackstork-io/fabric/security/advisories/new).
+We treat every
+report with the utmost seriousness and commit to conducting a thorough investigation.

-We kindly request that you converse with us before making any public disclosures.
-This precautionary step ensures that no excessive information is divulged prematurely, allowing us to prepare a patch.
-Additionally, it gives users enough time to upgrade and enhance their system security.
+We kindly request that you task with us before making any public disclosures.
+This precautionary
+step ensures that no excessive information is shared prematurely, allowing us to prepare a patch.
+It also gives users enough time to upgrade.

 # License